wordpress-mobile/test-cases/test-cases/gutenberg/buttons.md

 -   Add `Buttons` block
 -   Open link [settings](../resources/button-link-settings.png)
--   Edit `Button URL` field and add link
+-   Edit `Link to` field and add link
 -   Save the post
 -   Open a post e.g. in preview mode
 -   Expect Button is redirecting to the added link